 MyoVision™ by ZEISS is the world’s first single vision spectacle lenses proven to delay myopia progression by an average of 30% in Asian children with parental myopia, when compared to traditional spectacle lenses.

 MyoVision™ was developed following research by the Vision CRC that demonstrates the link between peripheral retinal image blur and myopia progression.
 MyoVision™ has been designed to provide sharp foveal vision while managing peripheral imaging through a unique and patented novel lens design.

 Cooper Vision MISIGHT® 1 day is the world’s first soft daily disposable contact lens proven to significantly slow the progression of myopia in children.
-It was awarded 'Contact Lens Product of the Year’ at the prestigious 2018 Optician Awards.

 The Myopia Management System is a holistic approach to minimising the progression of myopia by combining MiSight contact lenses with ActivControl™ Technology and strategies for better eye health.